tektoncd/community/teps/0021-results-api.md

 etcd also provides no versioned history of Task and Pipeline objects, which might have been modified since they were run.
 This makes it impossible to know exactly what steps were executed by a previous run.
-There is work ongoing today to address this (versioned OCI image catalogs, storing the original TaskSpec in a TaskRunStatus, etc.)
+There is work ongoing today to address this (e.g. versioned OCI image catalogs).

 Tekton's API surface being limited to custom resource objects stored in a cluster's etcd also means that execution information not described as a CRD get